nave121/WezTerm-lua-script/README.md

 - Lua style: 2-space indent, locals by default, trailing commas in tables.
 - Event safety: `update-status` and `toggle-opacity` run hot; keep changes small and nil-check optional fields (like `cwd_uri`).
 - Validate manually: start WezTerm with this config, open a few panes, and confirm status bar, cursor, and tab visuals look right.
+- Deploy helper: `bash deploy.sh` copies `.wezterm.lua` to `~/.wezterm.lua`, `.motd.sh` to `~/.motd.sh`, sets exec bit, and appends a one-liner to `~/.zshrc` to run the MOTD once per shell.
+If Powerlevel10k instant prompt complains, it’s disabled at the top of `.zshrc` for the MOTD colors.

 ## Troubleshooting
 - Fonts missing?
 Swap to any Nerd Font in `font_with_fallback`.